 - Open Google photos.

 - Tap the Assistant card.

-- If you’re prompted with the message that informs you that there’s no connection or that the process awaits for Wi-Fi, the problem is most certainly related to connectivity.
+- If you’re prompted with a message that informs you that there’s no connection or that the process awaits Wi-Fi, the problem is most certainly related to connectivity.

 If you’re on the move and you have a lot of free data to spend, you can enable the sync with Mobile Data.
-But, we won’t advise you to do so on a regular basis since it can prove as an expensive and rather slow way.
+But, we won’t advise you to do so regularly since it can prove as an expensive and rather slow way.
 Wait for the stable Wi-Fi connection or follow these steps to troubleshoot connectivity on your device: